csakai/swe-coding-challenge/README.md

 ## Acceptance criteria

-- [ ] Based on the hardcoded robots list in `/reducers`, render all robot names in `RobotList`
+- [ ] Based on the hardcoded robots list in `/reducers`, render all robot names in a `RobotList` component
-- [ ] Clicking on an individual robot in `RobotList` renders additional information about the selected robot in `RobotDetails`
+- [ ] Clicking on an individual robot in `RobotList` component renders additional information about the selected robot in a `RobotDetails` component
   - [ ] Robot name
   - [ ] IP
   - [ ] API version
   - [ ] Firmware version
   - [ ] System version
+- [ ] Create a button in the `RobotList` component that clears the selected Robot when clicked
 - [ ] Write unit tests

 ## Recommended Criteria